 Use Detergents Without Fragrances And Dyes:

 Fragrances and dyes contain the most percentages of allergens in detergents.
 The good news, however, is that there are alternatives without them.
 For example, there are those laundry detergents made of vegetable-based ingredients.
 Try them.

-- Concentrated detergent washes 53 medium loads (for a total of 106 per 2 pack) in a high efficiency (he) or standard machine
+- Concentrated detergent washes 53 medium loads in high-efficiency (HE detergent) or standard machine

-- USDA certified bio based product 96% made with plant-based ingredients
+- USDA Certified 96 percent Biobased laundry detergent liquid made with plant-based ingredients

 To Wrap It Up